 Autism

-Are you worried your son or daughter may have autism?
+Has your son or daughter been diagnosed with autism?

 Specific goals of speech therapy include helping the individual with autism: